rwxrob/hugo-tutorial-link-data-to-type/README.md

 The first line is the key, literally.
-This [`index` Go text template function](//golang.org/pkg/text/template/#hdr-Functions) looks up the item in the `.Site.Data.person` map that has the index key matching the base file name (aka `.File.LogicalName`) of the content file that triggers the generation of the HTML that will be served up from `http://localhost:1313/person/robmuh` for example.
+This [`index` Go text template function](//golang.org/pkg/text/template/#hdr-Functions) looks up the item in the `.Site.Data.person` map that has the index key matching the base file name (aka `substr .File.LogicalName 0 -3`) of the content file that triggers the generation of the HTML that will be served up from `http://localhost:1313/person/robmuh` for example.